Manu10744/esp32-edge-energy-measurement/README.md

 #### Test utils
 - `test-utils`: scripts and utilities to test functionality, especially the resources needed for a local kubernetes cluster needed for testing.
-- `functions`: Contains the serverless function(s) to apply for tests.
+- `openfaas-functions`: Contains the serverless function(s) for OpenFaaS to apply for tests.

 #